jaysurn/driver_install_py/README.md

 For multi-driver installation: recommended to set it to run on start-up scripts or task scheduler so it will automatically install all drivers without needing to continuously launch script

+Info and Errors can be found in driver_status.log when running